drippin2hard/streamlit-dashboard-enhanced/README.md

 # 507-streamlit-demo
 Streamlit demo 2024 fall using github codespaces

+I changed the csv link to read all the data in the dataset.

 I put the number of all the students and the number of students per state in the data set and put it in a chart.
 I also counted the number of times each state appeared distinct.